The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Floyd County?

-Floyd County, Indiana has 3 public high schools, along with 3 middle schools and 9 elementary schools.
+Floyd County, Indiana has 3 public high schools, serving approximately 3,606 students.

 What is the largest school district in Floyd County?